Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SI13H69UiUQ.md

 ### Transcript

-> uh and giant spiders farting gas what kind of question is that yes of course
+> and giant spiders farting gas what kind of question is that yes of course